D-Robotics/rdk_doc_en/docs/common_questions/toolchain.md

 <font color='Green'>【Answer】</font>

 - This error may occur because the input shape of the onnx model is illegal, or because the tool optimization pass is incorrect.
-In response to this error, please ensure that the onnx model is valid, and if the onnx model can be reasoned, please provide the model to Horizon technicians for analysis and processing.
+In response to this error, please ensure that the onnx model is valid, and if the onnx model can be reasoned, please provide the model to D-Robotics technicians for analysis and processing.

 <font color='Blue'>【Question】</font>